pgandini/paologandini/Research.md

 nav_order: 3
 ---
 # Research Interests
-My scientific career began in the BaBar experiment at SLAC, where I measured the polarization of decays in axial mesons.
+- My scientific career began in the BaBar experiment at SLAC, where I measured the polarization of decays in axial mesons.
 During my PhD, I joined the LHCb experiment at CERN, becoming a member of the collaboration in 2009.
 Since then, I have co-authored all of its papers, technical documents, and reports.
 My contributions span both hardware, software, simulation and data analysis.
 I have also taken on several organizational and service roles within the collaboration.

-I played a key role in the identification and presentation of the first hadronic B event at LHCb in 2009/2010, a B → DX decay event, publicly showcasing the first-ever invariant mass peaks produced by the experiment.
+- I played a key role in the identification and presentation of the first hadronic B event at LHCb in 2009/2010, a B → DX decay event, publicly showcasing the first-ever invariant mass peaks produced by the experiment.

-I have also been a signatory and active participant in all design and construction activities related to the first phase of the LHCb upgrade (Phase-I).
+- I have also been a signatory and active participant in all design and construction activities related to the first phase of the LHCb upgrade (Phase-I).
 I have held both leadership and operational roles in the construction of the LHCb Upstream Tracker, where I remain actively involved.

-Within the LHCb collaboration, I have held and continue to hold several coordination roles.
+- Within the LHCb collaboration, I have held and continue to hold several coordination roles.
 I am the author of at least 20 internal analysis notes, either as a contact author or proposer, as well as numerous peer-reviewed journal publications.
 I coordinate various research initiatives focused on the search for both exotic and conventional states, proposing new decay channels for investigation.

 ### Data Analysis - Spectroscopy of new states
 <details>
 <summary>Click to expand</summary>
+In recent years, I have proposed several analyses aimed at the search for new conventional and exotic states.
+My primary focus has been on the study of heavy baryons, a field that was largely unexplored experimentally in the pre-LHC era, where LHCb has since established itself as a leader.
+My work has led to the discovery of numerous new states and the emergence of an active line of investigation within the scientific community.
+These analyses were carried out either independently or within small teams—an unusual approach within a large collaboration.
+Additionally, my research has fostered a strong synergy between the theoretical and experimental communities.
+A summary of the new resonances observed at the LHC is available here https://www.nikhef.nl/~pkoppenb/particles.html.
+My work has directly contributed to the experimental observation of over 12 new states (out of the more than 70 discovered in the past decade at LHC).
 </details>